learning2hash/learning2hash.github.io/_publications/rashno2019content.markdown

 bibkey: rashno2019content
 additional_links:
   - {name: "Paper", url: 'https://arxiv.org/abs/1902.02059'}
-tags: ['Cross-Modal', 'Deep', 'Unsupervised', 'Retrieval Models', 'Training Strategy', 'Applications']
+tags: ['Evaluation Metrics', 'Hashing for Real-World Applications', 'Applications']
 ---
 Content-based image retrieval (CBIR) has become one of the most important research directions in the domain of digital data management.
 In this paper, a